TL;DR Work smarter not harder by calculating opportunity costs.

-- Work on tasks 2-4 while you wait for the automation to be ready, then complete task 1 using a fully manual approach.
+- Work on tasks 2-4 while you wait for the automation to be ready, then complete task 1 using the automated approach that is now ready.

 - Immediately begin binge drinking and start your usual crying in the fetal position on the kitchen floor.